 Peter has been a commuting cyclist since 1975, an enthusiastic bush walker and is a past president of the Bicycle Institute of South Australia.
 He was an invited speaker at Velo-City Global 2014, and facilitated a Copenhagen Masterclass in association with the Cycling Embassy of Denmark.

 Peter leads the group and is the public face for the Conference.

 Ashlea is an emerging researcher with an interest in how to promote and support health behaviour change.
-She recently completed her PhD in Public Health, and currently works a Research Assistant at the University of South Australia’s Centre for Workplace Excellence.
+She recently completed her PhD in Public Health, and currently works as a Behavioural Scientist with the SAHMRI Health Policy Centre.
 Ashlea previously worked for the South Australian Department of Planning, Transport and Infrastructure to design and manage programs to encourage safer, greener and more active travel in households and workplaces.
 She especially focused on encouraging cycling for transport with the Cycle Instead suite of activities and resources.
 Ashlea was on the project team for Velo-city Global Adelaide 2014, a four day cycle planning conference which attracted over 550 delegates from around the world.